steilerDev/git-flow-test/README.md

 External PRs should therefore target the dev branch.
 This will trigger unit tests, which need to pass, in order for merging to be considered.

-Version bumps only happen on the `dev` branch, initiated through the `Version Bump` workflow.
+Version bumps only happen on the `dev` branch, initiated through the `Action: Bump Release` workflow, by selecting `nightly-major`, `nightly-major`, or `nightly-patch`.
 This will create a new major, minor or patch release on the `nightly` release train.
-Every push to the `dev` branch will trigger a deployment to the docker `nightly` tag.

 Once enough changes are ready for deployment, a PR to the main branch needs to be opened for a complete suite of checks to pass.
-To automate this, together with the appropriate version bump, execute the `beta_release` action.
-The same holds true for production releases through the `production_release` action.
+To automate this, together with the appropriate version bump, execute the `Action: Bump Release` workflow, selecting the `beta`release bump type.
+Prouction releases are creted in the same way, by selection the `production` type.

 Before accepting the PR the following checks are enforced through branch protection rules:
 - Full build process